 One Room Challenge: Reveal and remember

 Inadvertently, this dining room makeover for the One Room Challenge became an homage to my mom.
 She’s everywhere in the space: her pictures on the wall and on the bookcase, to the lamps she was so excited about, and even the flower pot that she gave me right before she passed away.
 Even the dice on the bookcase is a tribute to her.
 It’s a subtle nod to her famous “dice game” that she played with anybody and everybody she met.

 I didn’t set out for the dining room to become a place of memorial for her, but it seemed like it just happened that way.
 That is the crazy thing about grief; you don’t really understand truly how it’s going to manifest itself.
 You have to lean in to whatever your heart is instructing you to do.
-I guess it was just an instinct to put reminders of her around the dining room.
+In the end, I guess it was just an instinct to put reminders of her around the dining room.

-Before the One Room Challenge began, we demolished the former ceiling (bye bye bulkheads!), put in new insulation, and installed new drywall.
+Before the One Room Challenge began, we demolished the former ceiling (bye bye bulkheads!), put in new insulation, and installed some new drywall.
 I’ll detail that in a later post.

 The former room felt enclosed and overly formal with the bulkheads trimming out the ceiling, rosette crown molding, and an offset medallion.
 The entire ceiling was covered in popcorn texture as well.
 Even the front entryway felt closed off.
-It all screamed dated.
-Plus, we wanted the room to feel fresh.
+It all screamed dated and not our style.
+Overall, we wanted the room to feel what we felt looked fresh.

 The One Room Challenge is officially over for the spring of 2021!
 Did we complete the project fully?
 Absolutely not.
-But I am satisfied with the dining room’s current state.
+But, I am satisfied with the dining room’s current state.
 We enjoy entertaining our closest friends and family.
 Now, we have a very special place for us to celebrate around food just like my mother always did.